AdobeDocs/commerce-admin.en/help/b2b/introduction.md

 ## Company management

-Company management helps companies with complex organizational structures to set a [!UICONTROL Company Hierarchy].
+Company management helps merchant administrators streamline administration and management of B2B organizations with complex operational models.

-**[!UICONTROL Company Hierarchy]** allows Commerce B2B admin users with the appropriate permissions to create a parent company and assign companies.
+From the Admin, users with appropriate permissions can build a **[!UICONTROL Company Hierarchy]** that reflects the organizational structure of a business enterprise comprised of multiple companies.
+This hierarchy allows them to view and manage companies as a group.
+For example, the administrator can designate a parent company, and assign all companies that operate as subsidiaries of the parent company.
+Then, the parent company administrator can view and manage company accounts for all assigned companies.

 For more information, see [Company Management](manage-companies.md).